-Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification MM3 8 Box 2.2 overall strategy DRAFT SENT TO COPELAND BOROUGH COUNCIL, AWAITS FINAL CONFIRMATION Insert new bullet points at the end of the Box, to read: As for conventional wastes, radioactive waste arisings in the county will be minimised, as will its unnecessary import, ensuring that the right facilities are built in the right place at the right time; the full range of the radioactive waste industry's management, movements and facilities will be supported, as long as they do not have any adverse environmental, social or economic impacts in the county.
-The appropriate long term, safe storage facilities for higher activity radioactive wastes are provided, until a suitable disposal route is To clarify the strategy approach to the radioactive waste industry in Cumbria MM4 10 Box 2.3 Strategic Objectives available.
-Add text on the aim for net self-sufficiency in minerals and waste. in Objective 4, text to read: "that whilst aiming for net self-sufficiency in waste imports and exports, waste will be managed as near as practicable to where it is produced, without endangering people's health and without harming the environment." in Objective 5, text to read: "that whilst aiming for net self-sufficiency in minerals, those the-minerals from Cumbria that are required to meet local, regional and national needs will be supplied from appropriately located and environmentally acceptable sources."
-To clarify the County Council's aim for net self-sufficiency in minerals and waste MM5a 15 Paragraph 3.15 Amend paragraph, to read: "It is evident that current waste tonnages were being accommodated in 2014, and there are no immediate capacity gaps for Cumbria; there could indeed be spare capacity in the existing Cumbria waste facilities.
-Table 3.3 provides details of known capacity (excluding landfill, which is provided in Table 3.7) at built facilities across Cumbria at the end of 2014; when available landfill capacity is added to this figure, the total capacity available exceeds that required to manage all the waste that arose.
-Furthermore, the To set the context for the new Table 3.3 on waste capacity
+Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification and Waste Local Plan for the relevant extensions or b) the YDNPA and LDNPA review their own Local Plans, to include the extension areas."
+There will be consequent changes to the Policies Map Part 1, and to Insert maps E and F; these will identify the new areas designated as National Park.
+MM2b 203 Appendix 2 Insert new Appendix 2, showing the new areas designated as National Park on a map. (see Annex 1 for new Appendix) To provide clarity regarding minerals and waste planning in the National Park extension areas MM3 9 Box 2.2 overall strategy Insert new bullet points at the end of the Box, to read: As for conventional wastes, radioactive waste arisings in the county will be minimised, as will its unnecessary import, ensuring that the right facilities are built in the right place at the right time; the full range of the radioactive waste industry's management, movements and facilities will be supported, as long as they do not have any significant adverse environmental, social or economic impacts in the county.
+The appropriate long term, safe storage facilities for higher activity radioactive wastes are provided, until a suitable disposal route is available.
+To clarify the strategy approach to the radioactive waste industry in Cumbria MM4 10, 11 Box 2.3 Strategic Objectives Add text into Objective 4, on the aim for net self-sufficiency in waste management. that whilst aiming for net self-sufficiency in waste imports and exports, waste will be managed as near as practicable to where it is produced, without endangering people's health and without harming the environment.
+To clarify the County Council's aim for net self-sufficiency in waste management MM5a 16 Paragraph 3.15 Amend paragraph, to read: "It is evident that current waste tonnages were being accommodated in 2014, and there are no immediate capacity gaps for Cumbria; there could indeed be spare capacity in the existing Cumbria waste facilities.
+Table 3.3 provides details of known capacity (excluding landfill, which is provided in Table 3.7) at built facilities across Cumbria at the end of 2014; when available landfill capacity is added to this figure, the total capacity available To set the context for the new Table 3.3 on waste capacity